 For you, we have simplified the tests and consultations that you will come across in our health packages in a non-medico’s language and placed them under various categories.

-A detailed consultation with the doctor, where medical and family history of the customer is taken and his height and weight are noted.
+A detailed consultation with the doctor, where medical and family medical history of the customer is taken and his height and weight are noted.

 A thorough consultation and one on one for female customers covering their contraception, conception, pregnancy and various gynaecological queries and issues.